 Cadmium uptakes vary between plant species, and between varieties or cultivars of the same species.
 Some crops accumulate greater amounts of cadmium.
 Spinach, silverbeet, carrots, celery, leeks, and wheat generally accumulate more cadmium than onions or potatoes.
-New Zealand-specific research also found that spinach typically accumulates more cadmium than a range of lettuce varieties.
 This means that some stages in a crop rotation cycle may risk non-compliance with MLs.

 Different crop varieties or cultivars can accumulate cadmium at different rates.
-Testing in New Zealand of a range of wheat and potato cultivars in industry and research trials showed some higher- and lower-accumulating cultivars.
+Testing in New Zealand of wheat cultivars in industry trials showed some typically higher-accumulating cultivars: those derived from Monad tend towards higher cadmium accumulation.
+This shows the importance of monitoring cadmium in your wheat.